mkborregaard/OhMyREPL.jl/docs/src/internals/passes.md

   1,43-1,42:        ENDMARKER         ""
 ```

-We then create a vector of `Crayob`s of the same length as the Julia tokens and fill it with empty tokens. .
+We then create a vector of `Crayon`s of the same length as the Julia tokens and fill it with empty tokens. .

 ```
 crayons = Vector{Crayon}(length(tokens));